-As stated above, in early April 2002, we entered into an agreement with GSN, our sole manufacturer, pursuant to which we agreed to repay to GSN amounts we owed to them as of the date of the agreement which were approximately \$700,000.
+In early April 2002, we entered into an agreement with GSN, our sole manufacturer, pursuant to which we agreed to repay over a two-year period to GSN amounts we owed to them as of the date of the agreement which were approximately \$700,000.
 In connection with this agreement, we granted to GSN a blanket second priority lien on our assets.
 Also, in early April 2002, we entered into an exclusive manufacturing agreement with GSN pursuant to which GSN has provided us with a \$450,000 line of credit with 60 day terms.
-At December 31, 2002, we owed GSN \$892,878.
+At the same time, in order to finance sales to a new major customer, GSN informally allowed the Company to purchase up to \$1,000,000 on the line of credit.